So what do you call it when you know something without using your sense of sight, hearing, touch, taste, or smell?

 Just because they’ve been right once before doesn’t mean they’re right again.

 It makes sense.
 The interpretation of dreams and the process of sensing the components of the dream relies on intuition.
-You’re taking a dream and using your intuition and asking again and again, “What does this mean?”
+You’re taking a dream, using your intuition, and asking again and again, “What does this mean?”

-If you’ve ever felt a warning or got a sense from someone else where they made your skin crawl or felt you were in danger, you’ve had an intuitive experience.
+If you’ve ever felt a warning or got a sense from someone else that they made your skin crawl or thought you were in danger, you’ve had an intuitive experience.

 Intuition is a big deal.
-The U.S. Army recognizes intuition can save lives.
+The U.S. Army recognizes gut feelings can save lives.

-Studies of people in a wide variety of occupations note how it can help them do their jobs better.
+Studies of people in various occupations note how it can help them do their jobs better.

 This is the shortcut to learning what it can and cannot do.